-At least two of the following courses (human physiology, microbiology, biochemistry) MUST be completed at a four-year institution.
-The 300-level biology course MUST be completed at a four-year institution.
+At least two of the following prerequisite courses (human physiology, microbiology, biochemistry) MUST be completed at a four-year institution.
+The prerequisite advanced human biology course MUST be completed at a four-year institution.
+See the Curriculum section below for the complete list of prerequisite courses.